BTR vs BTS: Funding Strategies for Maximum ROI

 BTR Valuation:

-• Based on rental yield
+• Based on rental yield using a capitalisation rate

-• Attractive to funds and REITs
+• Attractive to institutional investors and REITs advised by CBRE

 BTS Valuation:

-• Based on open market sale values
+• Based on open market sales values

-Valuations of BTRs are usually more stable.
+Valuations of BTR are usually more stable.

 4. Exit Strategy